-Please note that this step is unnecessary for Google BigQuery and Amazon Athena databases.
+This step is unnecessary for Google BigQuery and Amazon Athena databases.
 BigQuery and Athena users should skip directly to database configuration.

 Looker-hosted instances: Many companies prefer to use a Looker-hosted instance for the simplicity, ease of implementation, and reduced support costs.
 In this case, the data that passes between Looker and the database travels over the public Internet, on shared infrastructure.
 Consequently, it is important to ensure data security.

 On-premises instances: Customers who are hosting their own Looker instance will likely be on the same, private network as their database.
 However, if that is not the case, please be sure to secure your data as well, perhaps using the types of options suggested below.

 The options, from easiest to most difficult, are: